adamheins/pyb_utils/README.md

 ## Usage and examples
 You can find example scripts demonstrating all of this package's utilities in the `scripts/` directory.

+## Known issues
+Feel free to open issues (or better yet, a pull request!) if you find a problem.
+Currently known issues:

+* Video recording does not output MP4 videos correctly.
+The AVI format works, however.

 ## License
 MIT